Ry Cooder: 2010s

 In June 2010, responding to the passage of Arizona SB 1070, he released the single "Quicksand", which tells the story of Mexicans attempting to emigrate to Arizona through the desert.

 Cooder's critically acclaimed new album Pull Up Some Dust and Sit Down, released on August 30, 2011, contains politically charged songs such as "No Banker Left Behind" which was inspired by a Robert Scheer column.

 In 2011, he published a collection of short stories called Los Angeles Stories, written about people living in Los Angeles in the 1940s and 1950s.
 The book's characters are mostly talented or skilled, clever or hardworking people living in humble circumstances.
 With story titles such as "La vida es un sueño" and "Kill me, por favor", the collection's stories often have a Hispanic theme, and the book deals partially with Latinos living in Los Angeles during this time.

 An American Songwriter article in 2012 suggested that Cooder's recent string of solo albums have often taken on an allegorical, sociopolitical bent.
 Music journalist Evan Schlansky said that "Cooder's latest effort, Election Special (released August 21, 2012, on Nonesuch/Perro Verde) doesn't mince words.
 It's designed to send a message to the 'deacons in the High Church of the Next Dollar'".
 The album was composed in support of the Democratic Party and President Barack Obama in the 2012 election.

 On September 10, 2013, Cooder released Live in San Francisco, featuring the Corridos Famosos band, including Joachim Cooder on drums; Robert Francis on bass; vocalists Terry Evans, Arnold McCuller, and Juliette Commagere; Flaco Jiménez on accordion; and the Mexican brass band La Banda Juvenil.
 The album was recorded during a two-night run at Great American Music Hall in San Francisco, August 31 and September 1, 2011.
 It is Cooder's first official live recording since Show Time in 1977 (which had also been recorded at Great American Music Hall).

 In 2015, Cooder toured with Ricky Skaggs, Sharon White and other members of the Whites with their "Music for The Good People" show.
 The tour continued through into 2016.

 On May 11, 2018, Cooder released his first solo album in six years entitled The Prodigal Son.
 The subsequent tour featured opening performances by his son, Joachim, who also accompanied Cooder on drums.

-In 2019, he toured with Rosanne Cash on a brief tour as a tribute to Johnny Cash called "Cooder and Cash on Cash".
+In 2019, he and Rosanne Cash briefly toured together as a tribute to Johnny Cash called "Cooder and Cash on Cash".